-In other words, there seems to be a need to be sufficiently dissatisfied with their current situation before they can really let go of the past / present and be able to think openly about a different future.
+One way or another, you need to be sufficiently dissatisfied with your current situation to be able to let go of the past / present and be able to think openly about a different future.

-Working through the negative / away from feelings seems to be particularly relevant in forced change situations – such as being made redundant or unfair dismissal.
-There is often a real need to work through their significant dissatisfaction, fears and confidence fully before being able to look forward in a resourceful and open-minded way.
+Dealing with the dissatisfaction is even more pertinent in forced change situations – such as being made redundant or unfair dismissal.
+There is often a real work be done with the dissatisfaction, fears and confidence before you can look forward in a resourceful and open-minded way.

-But, don’t be tempted to rush past the dissatisfaction
+Don’t be tempted to rush past the dissatisfaction – it doesn’t work

 It can be seductive to believe you need a big change in what you do, but you might need more of an adjustment than a wholesale change.
 My research suggests only 10% of people who say they want to reinvent their careers actually go onto make a radical change.
 By dealing with their dissatisfaction, many are able to evolve how they work more naturally instead – gradually and more plan-fully.

 Some do pivot their careers into a very different direction.
 Interestingly though, they also come to realise their reinvention was not really about the change they made in what they do.
 The shift is actually more about how they relate to their work – how they feel about it, how they engage with it, how it fits into their life, how committed they are.
 More about the how than the what.